-SHH subgroup tumours account for approximately 27% of all medulloblastomas, and, unlike group 3 and 4, have no particular predilection for males, with a ~1:1 male to female ratio 1-2.
+SHH subgroup tumors account for approximately 27% of all medulloblastomas, and, unlike group 3 and 4, have no particular predilection for males, with a ~1:1 male to female ratio 1-2,4.

 SHH medulloblastomas can demonstrate various histologies, with classic, large cell/anaplastic and desmoplastic/nodular/medulloblastoma with extensive nodularity (MBEN) all encountered 2.

-Importantly, almost all desmoplastic/nodular/medulloblastoma with extensive nodularity (MBEN) tumours are SHH subtype 2.
+Importantly, almost all desmoplastic/nodular/medulloblastoma with extensive nodularity (MBEN) tumors are SHH subtype 2.

-The radiographic features of SHH subgroup tumours are variable, to a degree depending on histological subtype.
+The radiographic features of SHH subgroup tumors are variable, to a degree depending on histological subtype.

-When they are of classic or large cell/anaplastic histology and located in the midline, they are essentially indistinguishable from group 3 and group 4 tumours 3.
+When they are of classic or large cell/anaplastic histology and located in the midline, they are essentially indistinguishable from group 3 and group 4 tumors 3.

-The desmoplastic/nodular/medulloblastoma with extensive nodularity (MBEN) tumours, on the other hand, tend to occur in the lateral parts of the cerebellar hemispheres 3.
+The desmoplastic/nodular/medulloblastoma with extensive nodularity (MBEN) tumors, on the other hand, tend to occur in the lateral parts of the cerebellar hemispheres 3.